-I am currently a coterminal (fifth-year) Master's student at Stanford University studying Computer Science, with dual concentrations in Human-Computer Interaction and Biocomputation.
+I am currently a Master's student at Stanford University studying Computer Science, with dual concentrations in Human-Computer Interaction and Biocomputation.
 I recently completed my Bachelor's degree in Human Biology at Stanford as well, with a self-designed interdisciplinary concentration in Infectious Disease and International Affairs.
-I love teaching, and I'm the Head TA for CS106A: Programming Methodologies, Stanford's introductory Computer Science course.
+I love teaching, and I've been the Head TA for multiple introductory Computer Science courses.

-I'm originally from the Bay Area, and when I'm not coding, reading public health news, or catching up on Middle East politics, I enjoy cooking, hiking, and gardening.
+I'm originally from the Bay Area, and when I'm not coding, designing new teaching strategies, or reading public health news, I enjoy cooking, hiking, and learning (natural) languages.

 Please contact me for a resume, references, or code examples.

-I'm currently the head TA for CS106A: Programming Methodologies, Stanford's introductory Computer Science course.
-In this role, I manage a staff of 30 section leaders (undergraduates who teach small-group sections), ensure that the class runs smoothly, and explore ways to improve the course.
-I served as a course assistant and residential advisor for a three-week summer intensive virology course in summer 2016.
-I have also been a section leader for CS 106A: Programming Methodology and a course assistant for CS 109: Probability and Statistics for Computer Scientists.
-Past responsibilities have included teaching sections of 10-14 students, holding office hours, grading assignments and exams, providing feedback to students one-on-one, and assisting professors in course planning.
+I'm currently the head TA for CS 109: Probability for Computer Scientists, and this past spring I was the head TA for CS 106A: Programming Methodologies.
+In these roles, I've managed staff teams of up to 30 TAs and section leaders (undergraduates who teach small-group sections), ensured that classes of up to 270 students run smoothly, and developed innovative section instruction methods.
+Before this I served, among other TA roles, as a course assistant and residential advisor for a three-week intensive virology course in summer 2016.
+My responsibilities have included teaching sections of 10-14 students, holding office hours, grading assignments and exams, providing feedback to students one-on-one, and assisting professors in course planning.

 While interning at the Center for Strategic and International Studies in Washington, D.C., I tracked American response efforts during the Zika crisis in early 2016, attending briefings on Capitol Hill and assembling daily and weekly updates as the situation unfolded.
 As a Stanford in Government Fellow at the Marin County Department of Health and Human Services, I learned about policy implementation at the local level as I assessed the feasibility of a potential county-wide program to hire unemployed public benefits recipients into local government offices.